-At least 1 dead in Venezuelan protests
+At least 2 dead in Venezuelan protests

 Wednesday's marches underscored the widening political rifts in the country, where the opposition has accused Maduro of creating a dictatorship in the last few years.
 The government has repeatedly blocked any attempts by the opposition to oust Maduro from power by a referendum vote.
 It has also delayed local and state elections.

+n Washington, US Secretary of State Rex Tillerson expressed concerns to reporters Wednesday that the "government of Maduro is violating its own constitution and is not allowing the opposition to have their voices heard, nor allowing them to organize in a way that expresses the views of the Venezuelan people."

+Colombian President Juan Manuel Santos said via Twitter on Wednesday that he had directed his country's exterior ministry to ask the UN Secretary General to address what he called the "worrying militarization of Venezuelan society."

-The last election held in Venezuela, the parliamentary election of 2015, gave the opposition a majority.
+The last vote held in Venezuela, the parliamentary election of 2015, gave the opposition a majority.
 Critics say any elections since have been delayed because Maduro is afraid of the outcome.

 Then, on March 29, the Venezuelan Supreme Court dissolved the Parliament, transferring all legislative powers to itself.
 By doing away with the opposition-controlled legislative branch, the move effectively meant the remaining two branches of Venezuelan government were controlled by the ruling United Socialist Party.
 The opposition was outraged and called the move a coup.
 The decision was reversed three days later, but by that time protests had already erupted.